kaiko-ai/eva/assets/datasets/patch_camelyon/README.md

 | **Number of images** | 327,680 (50% of each class) |

-\* The slides were acquired and digitized at 2 different centres using a 40x objective but under-sampled to 10x to increase the field of view.
+\* The slides were acquired and digitized at 2 different medical centers using a 40x objective but under-sampled to 10x to increase the field of view.
 Some papers do categorize it as 10x.
-Basically artificial 10x patches.

 ### Splits